8base/old-documentation/docs/8base-console/authentication.md

 ### 8base Authentication
 <YoutubePlayer src="https://www.youtube.com/embed/BTexF_yxrC0"/>

-To create an *Authentication Profile*, navigate to the `Settings > Authentication` and press the `+` button.
+To create an *Authentication Profile*, navigate to the `App Services > Authentication` and press the `+` button.
 The form that appears can be completed using the following fields described.

 * **Name**: A name that describes what this profile does.
 In this sample case, you can replace My Auth in the screenshot above with a name like Guest User Auth.